openneo/impress-dev-environment/README.md

 ## Development

 Lots more to talk about in here.
 The gist is that `apps/impress` is the main app, and changes in there will automatically propagate to the live copy of the app. `apps/neopia` is the app that runs the pet loading API, and loading new code is a bit trickier: for now, you'll wanna `sudo -i`, then `go install github.com/openneo/neopia`, then `service neopia restart`, then `exit` to get out of scary sudo mode.
 The details of all this and running all the various components will probably get expanded out into wiki pages if there's sufficient interest in contributing :)

+We clone the public `openneo/impress` repository into `apps/impress` by default.
+If you want to develop against your own fork, delete the `apps/impress` directory and clone your fork there in its place.

 ### Known Issues